Skip to main content

 8. The location where the incident occurred, including latitude and longitude if available, but in all cases at least as specific as the nearest intersection;

-9. Whether the complaint has resulted in an arrest, or otherwise been resolved by the department;
+9. Whether the complaint resulted in an arrest, or otherwise has been resolved by the department;

 § 2.
-This local law takes effect immediately.
+This local law takes effect 90 day after it becomes law.

 JDK/PS